FusionAuth/fusionauth-site/site/_posts/2022-01-18-extending-fusionauth-roles-with-cerbos.md

 Each application in FusionAuth can have an [unlimited number of roles](/docs/v1/tech/core-concepts/roles/).
 Each role is a string.
 Roles can either be marked as default and attached to every user registered to an application, or designated a super-user role, indicating administrative privileges.
 If you need a lot of roles, or fine-grained permissions in your application, you can create as many roles in FusionAuth as you’d like, perhaps using the API to automate the process.

-But this approach has negative consequences.
+But this approach can have challenges in some cases.
 Many roles make it more difficult to assign proper ones to individual users, even using groups.
 It also is more difficult to modify accounts as users change positions within your organization.
 Finally, it can lead to complexity as your application must handle an exploding number of roles in code.

 There are also some authorization decisions that simply can’t be handled in an RBAC system like FusionAuth.
 These include: